-While this course primarily features literary study, it also integrates some study of medieval and Renaissance history, helping students to see and enjoy the integration of both history and literature.
-As a middle-school course, this class teaches students how to identify some of the great ideas contained and discussed in these classic texts, and helps them learn how to thoughtfully discuss these ideas with their classmates.
+While this course primarily features literary study, it will also incorporate some study from ancient history, helping students to see and enjoy the integration of these two genres of history and literature.
+As a middle-school course, this class aims to introduce students to ancient literature by means of a deep study of a few seminal and primary works, while also providing students with the general historical context that will enable a better understanding of the literature and the ancient period.